8 Momentum equation

 \[ \begin{align} T_{1, 2} = T_{2, 1}. \end{align} \]

 This assumption is comparable to the concept of quasi-static change of state in statistical physics.
-By changing the orientation of the coordinate system, this also applies to all other off-diagonal indices, so $T$ is symmetrical.
+By changing the orientation of the coordinate system, this also applies to all other off-diagonal indices, so $T$ is symmetric.
 Therefore the tensor $\tau$ must also be symmetric.

-The size $\frac{\partial v_i}{\partial x_j}$ is called velocity gradient tensor.
-You can take notes for this one
+The quantity $\frac{\partial v_i}{\partial x_j}$ is called the velocity gradient tensor.
+For it, one can write

 \[ \begin{align} \frac{\partial v_i}{\partial x_j} = S_{i, j} + \frac{1}{2}R_{i, j} \end{align} \]